 You should get much better pay here than a government school.
 For example, Caz worked at a language school in Bangkok on a Saturday, and her pay for one day there was equivalent to half-a-months pay from her full-time government school position.

 Also, your schedule and curriculum should have more flexibility, and the resources will be much better.
 The negatives are that your job may not be as secure and they don’t always deliver what they promise so do your research.

-Offer better pay than Government schools, and the students may be slightly better, but you will probably have less flexibility than a language school.
+Private schools offer better pay than Government schools, and the students may be slightly better, but you will probably have less flexibility than a language school.
 Once again, there are good and bad private schools, so do your research and try and speak to current or former teachers.

-Usually the top of the range schools.The students are children of international expats, diplomats, or very rich locals.
+Usually, international schools are the top of the range schools.The students are children of international expats, diplomats, or very rich locals.
 Curriculum should be close to or the same as your country of origin.

-Teaching should be similar to at home, and obviously most of the students should speak fluent English and be motivated.
+Teaching should be similar to at home, and obviously, most of the students should speak fluent English and be motivated.
 The pay at International schools should be the best you can get, with added benefits like airfare, accommodation etc thrown in.